bologer/anycomment.io/readme.txt

 * Try it out!
 * Go to some post and try to authorize using any of the enabled social networks and leave a comment!

-= Why Facebook wants Privacy Policy URL? =
+= Why Facebook and Twitter want Privacy Policy URL? =

-This is now only facebook, but Twitter and Facebook.
+Facebook and Twitter are now require your website to have Privacy Policy.

-After [General Data Protection Regulation](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) (GDPR) regulation was made it is not required to have a link to Privacy Policy.
+After [General Data Protection Regulation](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) (GDPR) regulation was made it is now required to have a link to Privacy Policy.

 Currently known problem is that it is NOT possible to start using Facebook API (only in test mode), until you specify `Privacy Policy URL` in their settings.

 Twitter is not that strict, and only does not provide email of the user when he is logged in.

-Current workaround is to copy some of the Privacy Policy from another website, correct it to you own, have public URL to it and specify it on Facebook.

-On the next release, special options will be enabled on plugin to have Privacy Policy URL out of the box! :)
+What You Can Do

+WordPress currently has default Privacy Policy page create for your.
+What you can is to add the following text there under "What personal data we collect and why we collect it" header:

+> When you authorize via some of the available social networks, we collects the following information about you: first name, last name, login (when available), avatar URL and email (when available or access given).
+> Some of the information may vary from social to social.
+For example, VK.com give access to email only when you accept it while authorizing.
+> We record information about only when social network allows us to have it.

 == Changelog ==

 = 0.0.2 =
+* Fix - plugin is not enabled until you specify at least one social network, even thought you set plugin to be ON in general settings, #11
 * Enh - refactoring of comments logic towards native WordPress REST
 * Enh - ability to update any comment if user has `moderate_comments` or `edit_comment` capability (no time limit)
 * Enh - ability to update personal comment within 5 minutes